Discover Swiss Financial Secrets That Maximize Your Money!

 It is interesting to note that this account does not come with a physical card by default.
 Since they focus on sustainability, the account comes with a virtual Visa debit card.
 However, you can order a physical Visa debit card, which will be made of recycled plastic.

 It is also probably worth noting that some cash deposited at this bank will be invested in green bonds.
 The idea is that your deposits will support sustainable projects worldwide.
-On top of that, they will restore 1 square meter of mangrove in Kenya whenever you spend 500 CHF with the card.
+Moreover, they will restore 1 square meter of mangrove in Kenya whenever you spend 500 CHF with the card.

 You also get a carbon footprint tracker as a small utility.
 It is not useful for me since it can only track a portion of your expenses.
 But it is a start, and some people may like these features.